 Try to make available healthier alternatives in the food choices that will reduce your child’s risk of getting diabetes.
 But how can you make the jump from unhealthy food that children love to healthy food?
 Getting children involved in the selection process is one way.
 Another would be to include protein along with carbs.
 This article looks at certain foods that can help.

-Adding fermented foods like yogurt to your child’s diet like yogurt can keep her healthy and improve immunity.
-Yogurt, especially the Greek variety, is high in protein that makes one feel full and prevents large blood sugar spikes.
-Even though yogurt contains natural sugars, ensure you read labels to avoid excess sugar-filled ones.
+Adding fermented foods like yogurt to your child’s diet like yoghurt can keep her healthy and improve immunity.
+Yoghurt, especially the Greek variety, is high in protein that makes one feel full and prevents large blood sugar spikes.
+Even though yoghurt contains natural sugars, ensure you read labels to avoid excess sugar-filled ones.

 2) Pumpkin seeds: